agj/elm-knobs/README.md

 ![Example of this package in action](https://raw.githubusercontent.com/agj/elm-knobs/3ea0194d043a6105ef15430369c5015e7993d00d/examples/polygon-example.png)

-This package was made as a way to easily tweak values interactively within an Elm app, using input controls mapping to values, which here we call “knobs”.
+This package provides a way to easily tweak values interactively within an Elm app, using a panel of input controls that map to those values.
+We call these “knobs”.

 Sometimes it's hard to find the right value for something in your design, and having actual controls in the browser that instantly update the view helps tremendously in the development process.
 It also enables non-technical people to explore how things change when different values are used, with immediate feedback.